FLASCARD-PROJECT-CPE112/FINAL-PROJECT/README.md

 --- Available Flashcards ---\
 ID: 1 | Category: Math | Subcategory: M1 | Question: 5 + 2

-Enter the ID of the flahcard to delete: 1
+Enter the ID of the flashcard to delete: 1

 Flashcard found:\
 ID: 1\